EXCLUSIVE-AstraZeneca U.S. COVID-19 vaccine trial may resume as soon as this week -sources | Health

 “In this case, after considering the information, the independent reviewers and MHRA (Medicines and Healthcare products Regulatory Agency) recommended that vaccinations should continue,” the draft consent form stated.
 “Close monitoring of the affected individual and other participants will be continued.”
 Regulators in Brazil, India and South Africa also previously allowed AstraZeneca to resume its vaccine trials there.

+A J&J spokesman on Tuesday said the study remains on pause as the company continues its review of medical information before deciding to restart the trial.
+J&J noted that its "study pause" was voluntary, in contrast to AstraZeneca's "regulatory hold," which is imposed by health authorities.
+Vaccines are seen as essential to helping end the pandemic that has battered economies around the world and claimed more than 1 million lives - over 220,000 of them in the United States.

-Responding to a request, British regulators shared with Reuters a draft of a form letter to UK vaccine trial participants, dated Oct.
+Responding to a request about the AstraZeneca trial, British regulators shared with Reuters a draft of a form letter to UK vaccine trial participants, dated Oct.
 14 and signed by the Oxford COVID-19 Vaccine Team.
-It says the U.S. FDA had "completed their analysis" and said vaccination in the United States would resume shortly.
+It says the U.S. FDA had “completed their analysis” and said vaccination in the United States would resume shortly.
 FDA "has come to the same conclusion as the other drug regulators including the MHRA," the letter states.

 "We also cannot comment on a pending FDA decision," she said.
 NOT ENOUGH EVIDENCE